 No minimum service is required for eligibility.
 In order to qualify for Parental Leave you must have responsibility for a child.

-- The father of the child if he was married to the mother at the time of the birth or he is registered as the child’s father
+- The parent of the child if married to the birth parent at the time of the birth or is registered as the child’s parent

-- The father (if not covered by the above) if he has acquired parental responsibility under the Children Act 1989.
-This is done either by a court order or an agreement between the mother and father which complies with certain legal requirements
+- The parent (if not covered by the above) if they have acquired parental responsibility under the Children Act 1989.
+This is done either by a court order or an agreement between the birth employee and parent which complies with certain legal requirements

 - A guardian appointed under S.5 of the Children Act 1989